Vinyl Siding Contractors | 10 Steps To Hiring The Best

 Once you have selected a contractor, you may want to further negotiate the cost of the project or certain terms.
 It’s good to have a detailed breakdown of the job, so you have better leverage to get what you want.
 If you want a lower price, see if they can make some concessions or if you can modify certain features or services.
 If timing is most important to you, find out how to ensure that the job is completed on time.
 Contractors want your business, and hopefully potential referrals, so they are often willing to negotiate their bids to some extent.

-Now it is time to have both parties sign a contract to lock in the agreed upon terms and pricing.
 Make sure the contract has detailed descriptions of the project, including pricing for each portion, what will be done, who will do the job, what the timeframe of the project is, who is responsible for what, and how payment will be scheduled.
-The contract should also include information about the types of products used and warranty information on both materials and labor.
+The contract should include information about the types of products used and warranty information on both materials and labor.
 There should be an indication of how changes to the original project scope are handled and if there is a dispute resolution process in place.
 Any other negotiated terms (i.e., a discount for pre-payment or incentives for the contractor to complete the project by a specific date) should also be put in writing.

 If you’ve followed all of the above steps, you should feel confident that you have hired the best vinyl siding contractor for the job.
 All of your research, comparisons and negotiations have been done and everyone has signed on the dotted line.
 All that’s left to do is to sit back and imagine how great your home will look once your new vinyl siding is installed.